spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 [Ocean](https://spot.io/product/ocean/) manages the scaling of the Kubernetes data plane, and the data generated in the process can be valuable for monitoring your containerized environment.

 Using well-defined [Prometheus metrics](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) to monitor Ocean provides insights into cluster scaling and debugging.
-You can also build alerts based on the metrics to address issues in real time and track trends on a dashboard with different Ocean metrics.
+You can also build alerts based on the metrics to address issues in real-time and track trends on a dashboard with different Ocean metrics.

 Ocean maintains an official set of metrics, natively scrapable by Prometheus.
 This set of metrics helps build a 360-degree view of Ocean’s actions while providing application-driven infrastructure.